F-Tahir/HTML5Template/readme.md

 If stylings are being applied often, they should probably be migrated to this file.

 ### Vendor files
-Vendor files are third party stylesheets (such as normalize.css as used in this project).
-They should normally be imported into `main.scss` so that only one `css` file is generated.
-In order to import a third party stylesheet into `main.css`, it must be a partial.
+Vendor files are third party stylesheets.
+They should be installed via `npm` and _normally_ (not always) be imported into `main.scss` so that only one `css` file is generated.
+To do so, reference the file from `node_modules` without the `.css` extension.
+For example: `@import "../../node_modules/normalize.css/normalize";` will import `normalize.css` from `node_modules`.

+If the stylesheet is not available through `npm`, then store a local copy from the developers website in `src\scss` as a partial.
+Save it as `.scss` instead of `.css`, and import it into `main.scss` if it makes sense to do so.
 To make it a partial, prefix it with `_`.
-This will also mean that a `.css` file is not generated when compiling.

-If third party stylesheets are in `*.css` format instead of `*.scss`, simply renaming them to `_*.scss` allows you to import them into `main.scss`, so do this if a third party stylesheet does not have a `.scss` format.
+Prefixing it with `_` will also mean that node-sass will not compile it as a `.css` on its own, as it will be compiled as part of `main.scss`.

-If the vendor file should not be a partial, then don't prefix it with `_`, and when compiling (see below), a `*.css` file will be generated, which can then be referenced in your html file.
+If the vendor file should not be a partial, then don't prefix it with `_` and compile it using `node-sass` so that a `*.css` file is generated, which can then be referenced in your html file.
+See below on how to compile `scss` files.

-### _normalize.scss
+### normalize.css
-Optional, but highly recommended css files that allow various browsers to render elements consistently.
+This is a third party stylesheet obtained through `npm` and imported into `main.scss` (`@import "../../node_modules/normalize.css/normalize";`).
 Some browsers have bugs/inconsistencies that lead to incorrect rendering of an element and including this file fixes these issues.
 This is imported into `main.scss` in order to limit the number of HTTP requests.

-**Not recommended**: If you wish to remove these files, also remove the `import` from `main.scss`.

 #### Compiling SCSS files
 A script has been set up to compile any non-partial `scss` files automatically.